Nagendra1997/mesibo-documentation/android_custom_tutorial.md

 <img src="https://github.com/Nagendra1997/mesibo-documentation/blob/master/messaging_fragmentt.png" width="320" height="550">

-Mesibo has all modes required by the user to minimize the effort of customizing and development.
-Even after this if you like to customize your and have your UI you are welcome to do so.
-Customization we will see next in this section.
+Mesibo has all the modes required by the user to minimize the effort of customizing and development.
+If you like to customize or have your UI you are welcome to do so.
+Let's take a look at customizing Mesibo UI.

-## Customization of MesiboMessagingFragment - own chat view
+## Customization of MesiboMessagingFragment - chat view

-Mesibo allows you to customize your chat views as per your app theme and requirement.
-Since MesiboMessaging is a fragment it can be loaded anywhere and it is even easy to modify.
+Mesibo allows you to customize your chat view as per your app theme and requirement since `MesiboMessagingFragment` can be loaded from anywhere and can be easily modified.

 The two basic elements that form a chat application are

-- Incoming chat view
+- **Incoming chat view**
-    Incoming chat view is a view that you see when you receive a message.
+    Incoming chat view is the view that you see when you receive a message.
 By default, this view has everything from displaying received messages to displaying files and file types.
-Again, if you want to customize as per your theme and requirement you are open to do so.

-- Outgoing chat view
+- **Outgoing chat view**
-    Outgoing chat view is a view that you see when you send a message.
+    Outgoing chat view is the view that you see when you send a message.
 Similar to incoming chat view this view also has different options to display outgoing content.
 For example, based on your message status this view can be used to display status "ticks" - single tick, double tick, blue tick.
-You can customize an outgoing view as per your requirement.

 Mesibo chat view is a recycler view that contains the incoming chat view and outgoing chat view, which adds Items(here messages) when a message is sent or received.
-All the messages are rendered one after another to load in recycler view with items one by one.
-As you scroll recycler view, more items are added based on the history of your chat.
-Using Mesibo recycler view here for displaying message gives advantage of not rendering and loading all the messages at a time, it gets loaded based on your scroll position.
-Customizing these views can be achieved easily let us see how it is done.
+All the messages are rendered one after another to be loaded in recycler view.
+As you scroll the recycler view, more items are added if you have chat history.
+Using Mesibo recycler view for displaying messages provides the advantage of not rendering and loading all the messages at a time, as it gets loaded based on your scroll position.
+Customizing these views can be achieved easily.
+Let us see how it can be done.

-###Follow the steps below to customize your Mesibo Application UI.
+### Follow the steps below to customize your Mesibo Application UI.

 ## Creating UI elements